sawubona-gmbh/KETE-HS21-WORK/LB1-InternetComputing/README.md

 * Web Traffic Visualization
   [Logstalgia](logstalgia.io) is a website traffic visualization that replays or streams web-server access logs as a pong-like battle between the web server and an never ending torrent of requests.

-* Stanford National Accelarator Laboratory Network Monitoring
+* Stanford National Accelarator Laboratory (SLAC)
+  This is a list of over 700 tools used for Network (both LAN and WAN, public domain and commercial) Monitoring and where to find out more about them.
+The audience is mainly network administrators.
+Beginners will probably start at the Page Contents to focus in on what interests them.
   [Network Monitoring Tools](https://www.slac.stanford.edu/xorg/nmtf/nmtf-tools.html)

-* MX Toolbox Inc Supertool
+* MX Toolbox Inc
+  MxToolbox supports global Internet operations by providing free, fast and accurate network diagnostic and lookup tools.
   [Supertool](https://mxtoolbox.com/SuperTool.aspx)

 </br>